 When your organisation first starts with teacher portfolios, only the portfolio owner and you as a network administrator will have access to each portfolio.

 Portfolio owners can visit their contributor page and add anyone they like from any service they work in, as a contributor.
-Contributors invited by portfolio owners have limited, comment-only access.
+Contributors invited by portfolio owners have limited access (comment or edit).

 Network administrators can also visit the contributor page of each portfolio and add contributors.
 Unlike portfolio owners, you can assign a Manager or Direct Manager contributor-type to each person you add.
 If a portfolio owner has added a contributor who you think should have Manager or Direct Manager access, then you can change their contributor-type.